-I think that anxiety has been rising very consistently over the last 20 years, there has been a real emphasis on technology-assisted communication instead of face to face communication and this has led, ironically, to higher levels of disconnection.
+I think that anxiety has been rising very consistently over the last 20 years, there has been a real emphasis on technology-assisted communication instead of face-to-face communication and this has led, ironically, to higher levels of disconnection.

-We are spending increasing periods of time interacting with an outside object, outside of ourselves and often once removed from another person and so are in a state of being constantly removed from our connection to ourselves.
+We are spending increasing periods interacting with an outside object, outside of ourselves and often once removed from another person and so are in a state of being constantly removed from our connection to ourselves.

 A mobile phone for most of us is constantly there just by our side to tempt us away from being with ourselves.
 We have the permanent lure of a fix… I’ll just get this, I’ll just read this, I’ll watch this now instead of waiting until I get home.